 - Evidence of Scholarly Service/Leadership (at least two prior to defense of dissertation).
 Students are required to submit evidence of service to the field and leadership activities (e.g., serving as a conference organizer or reviewer for conference proposals, serving as a reviewer—with or without faculty supervision—of papers submitted for publication in a journal, serving in the capacity of an elected or appointed official in an education professional organization).

 - Evidence of Completion of Responsible Conduct of Research (RCR) Training (5 hours of training are required in the first year of the PhD program and 3 hours are required in each subsequent year).
 Training is available through a number of venues, including some coursework, involvement on research projects, RCR workshops convened by the Graduate School or College, and tutorials for Human Subjects Research Protection available at the Human Research Required Training website and at the CITI Program website (note that both of these are required).
-This training is student–initiated and requires you to note your hours in a central database: you should view the instructional video on the College of Education IRTL web site to find out how to record your training hours in the Research Training Tracking System (and more information is provided in section X of this Handbook).
+This training is student-initiated and requires you to note your hours in the ABILITY database: you should view the instructional video on the Office of Regulatory Affairs web site (http://ora.msu.edu/train/about.html) to find out how to record your training hours in the ORA system (and more information is provided in section X of this Handbook).